infrahq/infra/docs/reference/cli-reference.md

 ### Options

 ```
-      --expired       Show expired access keys
+      --show-expired   Show expired access keys
       --user string    The name of a user to list access keys for
 ```

 ### Options inherited from parent commands